abhijith553/Data-structures/README.md

-#implimenting stack data structures using arrays:
+Stack data structure was implimented using linked list

 1. create a class named array_stack
 2. initialize a constructor with a self object named data (list)